spdx/spdx-spec/chapters/how-to-use.md

-# Annex G: How To Use SPDX in Different Scenarios
+# Annex K: How To Use SPDX in Different Scenarios

-## G.1 Including security information in a SPDX document
+## K.1 Including security information in a SPDX document

 SPDX 2.x has the concept of an External Reference for a Package to "reference an external source of additional information, metadata, enumerations, asset identifiers, or downloadable content believed to be relevant to the Package."